Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

     }
 }
 ```

-### Rename an RMS Template
-Test commit.

 ### Remove an RMS Template
 In some cases you may want to completely remove an RMS template from the AIP service.
-To do this use `Remove-AIPServiceTemplate` with the `-TemplateId` parameter. **Warning**: This will remove the template from the AIP service and prevent users from decrypting documents that were encrypted with the template.
+To do this use `Remove-AIPServiceTemplate` with the `-TemplateId` parameter.
+Global Admin permissions are required. **Warning**: This will remove the template from the AIP service and prevent users from decrypting documents that were encrypted with the template.
 Make sure you back up the template before removing in case you need to restore it.

  As an additional note, you can only remove templates that you have created.
 The [Microsoft documentation](https://learn.microsoft.com/en-us/powershell/module/aipservice/remove-aipservicetemplate?view=azureipps) indicates you can only delete templates that you have created for your organization and that you cannot delete the default templates.
 However, in testing I
 was able to delete the default templates.